All About CapEX – Capital Expenditures

 Summary

-Capital expenditures are money used to purchase, upgrade, or extend the useful life of an organization and have a useful life of one year or more.
+Capital expenditures are money used to purchase, upgrade, or extend the useful life of an organisation and have a useful life of one year or more.
 Such assets include items such as property, plant and infrastructure.
 Capital expenditure takes two forms: acquisition costs and expansion costs.